martinmoene/byte-lite/README.md

 | &nbsp;            | >=C++11 | template< class IntegerType = *underlying-type* ><br>constexpr IntegerType **to_integer**( byte b ) | byte's value, note&nbsp;2,&nbsp;3|
 | &nbsp;            | < C++11 | template< class IntegerType ><br>constexpr IntegerType **to_integer**( byte b ) | byte's value, note&nbsp;3 |

-**Note 1**: the algrithms use an extra level of casting to prevent undefined behaviour, as mentioned by Thomas Köppe on mailing list isocpp-lib, subject "std::byte operations are hard to use correctly", on 16 March 2017.
+**Note 1**: the algorithms use an extra level of casting to prevent undefined behaviour, as mentioned by Thomas Köppe on mailing list isocpp-lib, subject "std::byte operations are hard to use correctly", on 16 March 2017.

 **Note 2**: default template parameter as suggested by Zhihao Yuan on mailing list isocpp-lib, subject "std::byte to_integer<>", on 10 March 2017.